RevenueCat/docs/docs/dashboard-and-metrics/charts/revenue-chart.md

 For each period, we measure:

-1. Transactions: The count of revenue generating transactions in a given period, including those that have since been refunded.
+1. Transactions: The count of revenue generating transactions in a given period, minus those that have since been refunded.
 2. Revenue: The total revenue generated in a given period, minus refunds from transactions that occurred in that period.
 3. Taxes: The total amount deducted for taxes from the revenue generated in a given period.
 4. Store Commission / Fees: The total amount deducted for store commissions and fees from the revenue generated in a given period.